-For those planning to attend the Board meeting, parking is available in the public parking lot located directly in front of the SDCRAA Administration Building.
+For those planning to attend the Board meeting, parking is available in the public parking lot located directly in front of the Administration Building.
 Bring your ticket to the third floor receptionist for validation.

-You may also reach the SDCRAA Administration Building by using public transit via the San Diego MTS system, Route 992.
-For route and fare information, please call the San Diego MTS at (619) 233-3004 or 511.
+You may also reach the Administration Building by using public transit via the San Diego Metropolitan Transit System, Route 992.
+The MTS bus stop at Terminal 1 is a very short walking distance from the Administration Building.
+ADA paratransit operations will continue to serve the Administration Building as required by Federal regulation.
+For MTS route, fare and paratransit information, please call the San Diego MTS at (619) 233-3004 or 511.
+For other Airport related ground transportation questions, please call (619) 400- 2685.

-UPCOM ING MEETING S SCHEDULE
+UPCOMING MEETING SCHEDULE

 Date Day Time Meeting Type Location

-August 28 Monday 9:00 A.M.
+September 7 Thursday 9:00 a.m.
 Regular Board Room